gma/dotvim/README.md

   and submodules make it extremely easy to roll back.

 - I know I've got the same versions of the submodules on all of my computers.
+  If I only used minpac to update submodules I'd likely get different versions to my known-working config if/when I setup a new computer.

 I've written the `add-plugin` script to help me remember exactly what to do when adding a new plugin.